Everything you need to know about mise en place, or your built-in culinary assistant.

 Step Four: Measure and Chop

 Measure out your ingredients and get them to the state the recipe calls for before they’re combined.
 This will vary by ingredient.
-For example, seasonings, sauces, and oils will need to be measured out, while herbs, meat, and vegetables may require attention from a chef knife.
+For example, seasonings, sauces, and oils will need to be measured out, while herbs, meat, starches, and vegetables may need to be chopped, diced, or minced.

-To reduce the risk of food-borne illness and cross-contamination, raw meats and proteins should either be prepared last or on a separate cutting board, with a different knife.
+To reduce the risk of food-borne illness and cross-contamination, raw meats and proteins should either be prepared last or on a separate cutting board with a different knife from the one used for vegetables, starches, or alliums.

 Step Five: Contain and Organize Ingredients